If you’re struggling to escape the effects of an extra-marital affair then hypnotherapy could help you.

 Hello.
 If you’re living in or around Reading, Oxford, Wallingford, Thame or London and would like some help in recovering after an affair then perhaps hypnotherapy could help you.
 I’ve used hypnotherapy for affair recovery with plenty of clients and I’m certain that it could be of use to anyone, no matter in which part of the affair scenario they find themselves.

-If you’re here because you need some help then please be assured that you’re far from alone.
+If you’re here because you need some help then I’m sorry.
+Please be assured that you’re far from alone.
 Perhaps you’re one of the affair partners and somehow believed that you’d beat the statistics.
 Very few affairs make it to term and even if you end up marrying one another, survival rates for such marriages are dreadfully poor.
 You were truly up against it from the start.

 Perhaps you’re the cheated upon partner.
 If so, again, I’m sorry that you’re in such an awful position.
 Your world may feel as if it has completely fallen apart.
 There is, however, a way forward.
 It won’t be easy, of course, but if you’re feeling hopeless then please give me a call.
 I could help make the process of recovery easier.

 You’re far from alone!

 If you’re one of the affair partners then you knew it wasn’t likely to end prettily.
 You knew this.
 You read about it.
 You googled it and then ignored what you had read.
 If you’re here now then perhaps a sense of self-recrimination is making things worse.
 I’m sorry if this is so.
 You’re far from alone.
 So many people have gone before you and countless others will follow on.

 Perhaps you’re here because your marriage is one of the very many which experiences infidelity.
+A great many do.
 If you’re the betrayed spouse then I feel truly sorry for your pain.
 That destruction of your dreams, your trust, your love can seem impossible to overcome.
 It can, however, be done.
 It won’t be easy but it can be done.